Welcome to today's edition of the Rush 24-7 podcast.

 I have warned you people about this.

-Every time Clinton goes out there and endorses somebody and tries to help him, he hurts him.
+Every time Clinton goes out there and endorses somebody and tries to help them, he hurts them.

-Kathleen Kennedy Townsend, running for governor in Maryland, went out and endorsed her, campaigned for pfft, nothing for her.
+Kathleen Kennedy Townsend, running for governor in Maryland, went out and endorsed her, campaigned for her, nothing for her.

-So the RFK member of the family or wing of the family is for the uh for the Clintons, but that's about it.
+So the RFK member of the family or wing of the family is for the Clintons, but that's about it.

 The JFK wing in full tilt and passionately so, not just for Obama, but they're letting it be known they don't have any respect or regard for what the Clintons are doing.